 - Rock shrimp tempura with creamy spicy sauce

-- Vegan, vegetarian and gluten free menu options
+- Vegan, vegetarian and gluten free options available

-- Waiters can provide tailored custom menu itineraries upon request
+- Waiters can provide custom tailored menus upon request

 Born in Japan, Chef Nobu cultivated his unique style of fusion artistry with influences from his travels to Peru, Argentina, Alaska and California.
 In 1987, Chef Nobu opened his first U.S. restaurant, Matsuhisa, in Beverly Hills, which quickly became one of the most popular restaurants due to a dedication to the highest quality and finest ingredients from around the world.